Orion Area Parade Group

 The Orion Lighted Parade is not over until our very special guest arrives by way of his trusty entourage.
 The kids delight in the fact that such an important man is there in person to share his holiday spirit in the Village of Lake Orion.

 The annual Holly Jolly Folly fundraiser is held the night before the parade and brings out our generous donors to participate in a lively evening of entertainment, food and auctions.

-Lake Orion, Michigan is the home of one of the only nighttime holiday lighted parades in Michigan.
+Lake Orion is the home of one of the only nighttime holiday lighted parades in Michigan.
 The event—sponsored, planned and coordinated by the Orion Area Parade Group (OAPG)— takes place the first Saturday each December.

 If you are in the area, the OAPG invites and welcomes you to attend or participate in our annual Orion Lighted Parade.